 Oil prices had been falling for much of the year.
 Supply, especially from OPEC, was increasing and inventories were rising.
 Moreover, demand growth was slowing and there were concerns that tariffs and trade uncertainty would undermine global economic output and further dampen demand.
 Given these conditions and the limited and brief nature of the hostilities, the June war with Iran led to only a brief spike in oil prices, despite the risk of significant disruption.

 Exhibit 4.
-Oil Prices and Volatility Spike After Iran Attack Source: Bloomberg.
-Oil price in USD and implied volatility in percent.
+Oil Prices and Volatility Spike After Iran Attack

 Performance of Major Market Indices through 06-30-2025 Sources: MSCI, FTSE, Barclays, Citigroup, Bank of America Merrill Lynch, J.P.
 Morgan, S&P GSCI, HFR, Bloomberg.